knowledgecode/WebSocket-for-Android/README.md

     // onmessage callback
     ws.onmessage = function (data) {
-        // "data" is a received string
+        // The data is received text
         console.log(data);  // hello
         this.close();
     };

     // onerror callback
     ws.onerror = function (message) {
-        // "message" is a reason of error console.log(message);
+        // The message is the reason of error console.log(message);
     };

     // onclose callback
     ws.onclose = function (code) {
-        // "code" is a reason code of disconnection console.log(code);  // 1000
+        // The code is the reason code of disconnection console.log(code);  // 1000
     };

-The "onopen" is a function which is called when it has been connected a server.
+The onopen is called when it has been connected a server.
-The "onmessage" is a function which is called when it has been received data.
+The onmessage is called when it has been received any data.
-The "onerror" is a function which is called when it has been failed.
+The onerror is called when the connection has failed.
+Need not implement if don't handle errors.
-The "onclose" is a function which is called when it has been closed.
+The onclose is called when it has been closed.

 ### ws.send(message)
 Send a message.
-The "message" is a string.
+The message is UTF-8 text.
 If you want to send JSON object, need to serialize it by use of JSON.stringify().

 ### ws.close()